 4. Type the sfc/scannow command in the popup window and click Enter.

-After the scanning is finished, restart your computer if there are no errors in the system files and try to check whether the issues are solved.
+After the scanning is finished, restart your computer if there are no errors in the system files and check whether the issues are solved.

 Fix 3: Perform a Clean Boot

-Try to perform a Clean boot if the system restore does not appear to be functioning properly on this System.
+Try to perform a Clean boot if the system restores does not function properly on this System.
 While booting the System in a clean boot, the third-party services that run at startup get disabled.
 The following steps help to carry on a clean boot.

 1. Press the Windows+R buttons to open the Run window.